libkdv/libkdv/README.md

-# libkdv-stars
+# STARS - Spatio-Temporal Analytics with Rapid Solutions

-STARS - Spatio-Temporal Analytics with Rapid Solutions
+libkdv-stars is the leading solution for ....